patybn3/hw1-GUI-1/README.md

 This project was developed on a laptop 13 inches.
 Its specific for a browser size of 1440 x 757.
 Devices with different screen sized might have a different view.
 It is responsive, however, it has no mobile/adaptive configurations.
 This project is meant to be a simple web page, and the assignment did not require it to have the previously mentioned features.

+## PLEASE NOTE:
+There are some minor css styling inside of the HTML folder.
+I do not think it is necessary to create a whole new call inside of the css file to change the color of one piece of text.

 ### RUN

 to run the source code, open the html file on your browser, or run the command `python3 ` on the terminal inside of the repository's folder